 What if the requested academic adjustments conflict with my course structure and/or policies?

 You may have to make a modification in your structure or policies.
 Not making an adjustment may discriminate against the student because of the disability; however, while the need for modifications and/or auxiliary aids and services in a particular case is not negotiable, there are often alternate ways to provide the academic adjustments.
 Academic adjustments must be sensitive to the fundamental structure and objectives of your course.
-If you believe that a requested modification or auxiliary aid or service will so alter your course, immediately consult with Center for Accommodative Services (CAS) personnel.
+If you believe that a requested modification or auxiliary aid or service will so alter your course, immediately consult with Center for Accommodative Services (CAS) personnel (see Resolution Policy below).
 What constitutes an appropriate modification or auxiliary aid or service in one course, or even section of a course, may not be appropriate in another.
 Feel free in all cases to discuss methods of academic adjustments with the student and with CAS personnel.
 The college has hired you for your expertise in your field and in the classroom.
 You are not expected to have expertise in the field of disability and postsecondary education.
 Let CAS personnel help you create the best possible learning environment for both you and your students.

 How Do I Read the Faculty Notification?

 Some academic adjustments are specific for the classroom, others apply to testing or to print materials, and some apply to all areas.
 Below is an explanation of all academic adjustments that may appear on a Faculty Notification.

 Computer with word-processing for all writing tasks: Computers are available in the CAS for testing.
 If there is an in-class writing assignment, the student may be allowed to complete the task outside of the classroom using one of the computers available in the CAS, or a student may choose to use a laptop computer.